gsa-oes/office-of-evaluation-sciences/_projects/1723-increasing-ssi-uptake.md

 ## What was the impact?

 All of the letters had a large and statistically significant impact on applications and awards.
-Of beneficiaries who received a letter, 5.22 percent applied for SSI in the three months after the letters were sent out, compared with 0.40 percent of beneficiaries who did not receive a letter.
-Similarly, 1.77 percent of beneficiaries who received a letter were awarded SSI during this time, compared with 0.20 percent of beneficiaries who did not receive a letter.
+Of beneficiaries who received a letter, 6.0 percent applied for SSI in the nine months after the letters were sent out, compared with 1.0 percent of beneficiaries who did not receive a letter.
+Similarly, 2.3 percent of beneficiaries who received a letter were awarded SSI during this time, compared with 0.5 percent of beneficiaries who did not receive a letter, an increase of 335%.

 <i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/tree/master/assets/analysis">click here</a>.</i>